-We will do 2 x Mini bus excursions for painting En Plein Air: St Michael's Mount and Zennor.
-These excursions are included in the holiday fee.
+We will do 2 x Mini bus excursions for painting En Plein Air and these excursions are included in the holiday fee.

 “One sees infinite Atlantic, all peacock mingled colours, and the gorse is sunshine itself.
 Zennor is a most beautiful place”.
 Patrick Heron's family moved down to Zennor from Leeds (where he was born) in 1925, and in the winter of 1927 his father rented Eagle's Nest, for five months.
 It is an extraordinarily dramatic sight, perched 600ft above the sea in a patchwork of Bronze Age fields, surrounded by huge stones, lichened with age.